 Dr. Michael Stuart, USA Hockey’s chief medical and safety officer, did his best to provide a simple answer to a complicated question: Is it safe to play hockey now?

-“Yes, if done correctly,” said Stuart, orthopedic surgeon and co-director of sports medicine at the Mayo Clinic in Rochester, Minnesota.
+“Yes, if done correctly,” said Stuart, co-director of sports medicine at the Mayo Clinic in Rochester, Minnesota.

-As Americans gradually return to more activities during the loosening of restrictions that are part of the ongoing efforts to contain the COVID-19 pandemic, Stuart discussed what is needed to make that return as safe as possible during an interview with USAHockey.com this week.
+As Americans gradually return to more activities and we learn to co-exist with COVID-19, Stuart discussed what is needed to make that return as safe as possible.

 “The strategies to prevent transmission of infectious diseases have been around for a long time,” Stuart said of routines that have received increased emphasis in recent months.
 “It’s something that we all should practice and certainly will need to continue in the future.